 Inspirational visits such as key exhibitions and collections are also an integral part of the course.

-You will need GCSE Maths & English grade A-C and 1 ‘A’ Level or National Diploma or equivalent as a minimum requirement for a place on this course.
-We will also interview applicants and you will required to bring a portfolio of your work to the interview.
+You will need GCSE Maths & English grade 4 or above and 1 ‘A’ Level or National Diploma or equivalent as a minimum requirement for a place on this course.
+We will also interview applicants and you are required to bring a portfolio of your work to the interview.

 Applicants returning to learning after a break may be considered on portfolio and interview alone.
 If you are sure of your eligibility please make an application and we can arrange an advice and guidance session to review your portfolio.